-- 1. Such life-cycle costs shall be the sum of: - (a) The reasonably expected fuel costs over the life of the building, that are required to maintain illumination, power, temperature, humidity, and ventilation and all other energy-consuming equipment in a facility, and - (b) The reasonable costs of probable maintenance, including labor and materials, and operation of the building. - 2.
-To determine the life-cycle costs the analysis shall include, but not be limited to: - (a) The orientation and integration of the facility with respect to its physical site. - (b) The amount and type of glass employed in the facility and the directions of exposure. - (c) The effect of insulation incorporated into the facility design and the effect on solar utilization of the properties of external surfaces. - (d) The variable occupancy and operating conditions of the facility. - (e) An energy consumption analysis of the major equipment of the facility's heating, ventilating, and cooling system, lighting system, hot water system, and all other major energy-consuming equipment and systems as appropriate.
-This analysis shall include: - (f).
-The comparison of alternative systems. - (g).
+(b) The amount and type of glass employed in the facility and the directions of exposure.

+(c) The effect of insulation incorporated into the facility design and the effect on solar utilization of the properties of external surfaces.

+(d) The variable occupancy and operating conditions of the facility.

+(e) An energy consumption analysis of the major equipment of the facility's heating, ventilating, and cooling system, lighting system, hot water system, and all other major energy-consuming equipment and systems as appropriate.
+This analysis shall include:

+(f).
+The comparison of alternative systems.

+(g).
 A projection of the annual energy consumption of major energy-consuming equipment and systems for a range of operation of the facility over a 25 year life of the facility.
-The analysis shall include the replacement costs of major equipment that has a life expectancy of less than 25 years. - (h).
-The evaluation of the energy consumption of component equipment in each system, considering the operation of such components at other than full or rated outputs. - 3.
-The Architect/Engineer shall prepare data, make the input and run the analysis on an appropriate Life-Cycle Cost Computer Program such as the Trane Trace Ultra 600, Carrier HAP 3.0, Elite Software's Energy Program or other program based on DOE standards and approved by the University. - 4.
-Before preparing the data, the Architect/Engineer shall discuss the energy-saving schemes proposed for the Project with the university Project Manager.
+The analysis shall include the replacement costs of major equipment that has a life expectancy of less than 25 years.
+Projections must accurately reflect anticipated kBtu/sqft.
+Building EUI must be demonstrated to be within the range of other best performing within its class.

+(h).
+The evaluation of the energy consumption of component equipment in each system, considering the operation of such components at other than full or rated outputs.

+3. The Architect/Engineer shall prepare data, make the input and run the analysis on an appropriate Life-Cycle Cost Computer Program such as the Trane Trace Ultra 600, Carrier HAP 3.0, Elite Software's Energy Program or other program based on DOE standards and approved by the University.

+4. Before preparing the data, the Architect/Engineer shall discuss the energysaving schemes proposed for the Project with the university Project Manager and the Director of Utilities & Engineering Services.
 The Architect/Engineer shall submit two sets of the following to the Owner: cover letter discussing the energy saving schemes considered, the computer results, the Architect/Engineer's recommendations and discussion of other energy-saving measures incorporated into the Project design, copy of the university Project Manager's written concurrence with the schemes and the complete computer run printout.
 The university Project Manager will notify the Architect/Engineer of the approved scheme to incorporate into the project.

+D. Owner Project Requirements - LEED: The intent of the Owner's Project Requirements Document is to detail the functional requirements of a project and the expectations of the building's use and operation as it relates to commissioned systems.

+The Owner's Project Requirements Document should be completed before the start of design and furnished to the design team and Utilities & Engineering Services.
+It must be completed prior to the approval of Contractor submittals of any commissioned equipment or systems to meet LEED requirements.